KevinHardy-Cooper/VApp/README.md

 `this.database = '';` This will contain the database name for the database we are using.
 For this project, we will be using `VApp`.

+`this.consumer_key = '';` This is one of the two keys required in order to use Twitter's APIs for our app.
+They are associated with Kevin's Twitter developer account and can be found there.
+More information can be found [here](https://themepacific.com/how-to-generate-api-key-consumer-token-access-key-for-twitter-oauth/994/).

+`this.consumer_secret_key = '';` This is the other key required in order to use Twitter's APIS for our app.
+They are associated with Kevin's Twitter developer account and can be found there.
+More information can be found [here](https://themepacific.com/how-to-generate-api-key-consumer-token-access-key-for-twitter-oauth/994/).

+`this.callback_url = '';` This is used to provide direction on where a user should go after signing in with their Twitter credentials.
+This callback url has been explicitly declared in the app's settings on Kevin's Twitter developer account.
+More information can be found [here](https://developer.twitter.com/en/docs/basics/apps/guides/callback-urls.html).

+`this.cookie_signer = '';` This is the secret used to sign the session ID cookie.

 ## Linting
 For JavaScript development, we will follow the following naming conventions:
 * Classes and files are to be named in UpperCamelCase